AdobeDocs/campaign-classic.en/help/delivery/using/managing-subscriptions.md

 email deliveries must contain an unsubscription link, by law.
 Recipients can click this link to update their profile and be excluded from the targets of future deliveries.

-The default unsubscription link is inserted via the last button in the toolbar of the content editor provided in the delivery wizard (see [About personalization](about-personalization.md)).
+The default unsubscription link is inserted via the last button in the toolbar of the content editor provided in the delivery assistant (see [About personalization](about-personalization.md)).
 When the recipient clicks this link, the profile is added to the denylist (opt-out), meaning that this recipient will no longer be targeted by any delivery action.

 Recipients can, however, choose to unsubscribe from a service without unsubscribing from all services.
 To allow this, you can use a web form (refer to [this section](../../web/using/adding-fields-to-a-web-form.md#subscription-checkboxes)) or insert a personalized unsubscription link (see [Personalization blocks](personalization-blocks.md)).